olegcherpak/meta-eca/README.md

 Using the above git sha's and branch, bitbaking eca-image is known to work.
 Using head versions should work also just fine.

+Check also patches/dizzy release for any patches you might need to apply.

 Build a QEMU image including ECA components
 -------------------------------------------